kyl0Watt/interesting_tasks/README.md

-# I will put in thit folder solved tasks
+# I will put in this folder interesting tasks